-Article 34 Reinvesting unit classes
+Article 34 Distributing unit classes

-For the reinvesting unit classes, the Company reinvests in the UCITS fund - subject to the requisite adjustment of income - the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs, as well as the capital gains realized during the fiscal year.
+1. In distributing unit classes, the Company generally distributes - subject to the requisite adjustment of income - the prorated interest, dividends and other income that have accrued for the account of the feeder fund during the fiscal year and have not been applied to cover costs.